burger icon

 Menu bugged out last Sunday... no biggie, but set me back a couple of spins.
 Live and learn.

-Loads of FAQ coverage for niggly issues-as always, double-check you're actually on johnniekashkingz.com before splurging your details.
+Loads of FAQ coverage for niggly issues-as always, double-check you're actually on the right domain (remember the 'z' in 'johnniekashkingz.com') before splurging your details.
 If it's not the real-deal site, walk away.

 Updates and App Maintenance: No Drama, No Downloads